Putting 3D Spatially Sparse Networks on a Diet: Abstract

 \section{Abstract}

 3D neural networks have become prevalent for many 3D vision tasks including object detection, segmentation, registration, and various perception tasks for 3D inputs.
-However, due to the sparsity and irregularity of 3D data, custom 3D operators or network designs have been the primary focus of 3D research, while the size of networks or efficacy of parameters has been overlooked.
-In this work, we perform the first comprehensive study on the weight sparsity of spatially sparse 3D convolutional networks and propose a compact weight-sparse and spatially sparse 3D convnet (\OursAcronym{}) for semantic segmentation and instance segmentation.
-We employ various network pruning strategies to find compact networks and show our \OursAcronym{} achieves minimal loss in performance (2.15\% drop) with orders-of-magnitude smaller number of parameters (1/100 compression rate).
-Finally, we systematically analyze the compression patterns of \OursAcronym{} and show interesting emerging sparsity patterns common in our compressed networks to further speed up inference.
+However, due to the sparsity and irregularity of 3D data, custom 3D operators or network designs have been the primary focus of research, while the size of networks or efficacy of parameters has been overlooked.
+In this work, we perform the first comprehensive study on the weight sparsity of spatially sparse 3D convolutional networks and propose a compact weight-sparse and spatially sparse 3D convnet (\OursAcronym{}) for semantic and instance segmentation on the real-world indoor and outdoor datasets.
+We employ various network pruning strategies to find compact networks and show our \OursAcronym{} achieves minimal loss in performance (2.15\% drop) with orders-of-magnitude smaller number of parameters (99\% compression rate) and computational cost (95\% reduction).
+Finally, we systematically analyze the compression patterns of \OursAcronym{} and show interesting emerging sparsity patterns common in our compressed networks to further speed up inference (45\% faster). \keywords{Efficient network architecture, Network pruning, 3D scene segmentation, Spatially sparse convolution}